NX-AI/tirex/README.md

 ```

 We provide an extended quick start example in [examples/quick_start_tirex.ipynb](./examples/quick_start_tirex.ipynb).
-This notebooks also show how to use the different input and output types of you time series data.
+This notebook also shows how to use the different input and output types of you time series data.

     ###  Example Notebooks

 We provide notebooks to run the benchmarks: [GiftEval](./examples/gifteval/gifteval.ipynb) and [Chronos-ZS](./examples/chronos_zs/chronos_zs.ipynb).